How to Get Playlisted on Spotify in 2024

 They love it when artists bring listeners to Spotify from off platform, so share your Spotify links everywhere!
 Post them across your socials, your website and any other channels.

-This will work in your favour as Spotify's algorithms will recognise that you’re bringing in listeners from across the web and driving users to the platform.
+This will work in your favour as Spotify's algorithms will recognise that you're bringing in listeners from across the web and driving users to their platform.

 Grow your following on Spotify

 Put simply, the more followers you have, the more likely it is that playlist curators will take you seriously.

 Make sure all of your friends, family and fans are following you on Spotify, share your tracks across social media and promote your Spotify account wherever and whenever possible to build up your followers.

 And remember, any new music you release will go directly to your followers via their Release Radar playlist.

 If your music ends up being included on any Spotify playlist, no matter how small, share it as much as possible to start racking up more and more streams.

 It's always a good idea to tag the playlist curator in your posts too, to show them you're invested in their playlist and build your relationship with them.